contiv/vpp/docs/setup/MANUAL_INSTALL.md

 ```

 Contiv-VPP CNI plugin can be installed in two ways:
-- [Contiv-VPP Helm Installation](../../k8s/README.md), allows for customization via helm options,
+- [Contiv-VPP Helm Installation](../../k8s/contiv-vpp/README.md), allows for customization via helm options,
-  but is more complex, described in [this document](../../k8s/README.md).
+  but is more complex, described in [this document](../../k8s/contiv-vpp/README.md).
-- YAML file based installation, easier for simple deployments, described below.
+- deployment using the pre-generated YAML files, easier for simple deployments, described below.

 To install the Contiv-VPP CNI using the pre-generated deployment YAML: